 [71.
 Deleted by No. 73 of 2006 s.
 51.]

-72. Requirement for consent of an owner or lessor, and objections by an owner, lessor, lessee or mortgagee
+72. Owner etc. of premises, when consent of required; right of owner, lessee etc. to object

 (1) Subject to subsection (2), the licensing authority must not grant an application for approval of a proposed alteration to, or redefinition of, licensed premises unless the applicant satisfies the licensing authority that —